 Below are the guidelines for annotating.
-You must bring your annotated texts to class during the first week of class and you will be assessed on these texts using an AP exam style prompt or alternative assessment.
+You must bring your annotated hardcopy of the text to class during the first two weeks of class.
+You will be assessed on this text.

 Guidelines for Annotating Text

 What should you annotate?
 Here is a list of things you should be annotating your text for as you read.
 Highlighting and underlining alone do not make for annotations.
 Your annotations must demonstrate your engagement with the text and must include comments.
 Use the margins of the book, the blank pages, and Post-It Notes.